Benjamin Aldrich Homestead: Description and history

 The Benjamin Aldrich Homestead stands in a rural area of northwestern Colebrook, on a hillside of 136 acre overlooking the Connecticut River to the west.
 The farmstead includes the main house, several barns, a chicken coop, and other storage buildings.
-The main block of the main house is a 2 1/2-story wood-frame structure, with a gabled roof, granite stone foundation, and Greek Revival decoration.
-Attached to it is an older 1 1/2-story Cape, now serving as an ell on the south side.
+The main block of the house is a 2 1/2-story wood-frame structure, with a gabled roof, granite stone foundation, and Greek Revival decoration.
+Attached to it is an older 1 1/2-story Cape, which is now serving as an ell on the south side.
 The main barn, built about the same time as the ell, is a bank barn with a fieldstone foundation and hand-hewn timber frame.

 The ell of the house and the barn were built in 1846 and 1847, respectively, not long after Benjamin Aldrich's purchase of the land in 1844.
 In 1861, the main block of the house was built, and the old house rotated and attached to its south side.
 The farm is the last intact 19th-century farmstead in the town of Colebrook.
 It remained in the hands of Aldrich's descendants until 1988, seeing agricultural use well into the 20th century.
 Originally a largely agrarian community, Colebrook has no active farm properties.